b-rodrigues/talvez/docs/tutorial.md

-# Talvez Tutorial
+# talvez Tutorial

-A comprehensive guide to using the Talvez library for safe, composable handling of optional values and fallible computations in Python.
+A comprehensive guide to using the talvez library for safe, composable handling of optional values and fallible computations in Python.

 ---
 ## 1. Introduction
 Talvez provides small functional primitives centered around a `Maybe` type (inspired by Haskell / other FP ecosystems and the R 'maybe' package) plus decorators to safely wrap functions and compose computations that may fail.

 Core goals:

 - Eliminate scattered try/except blocks
 - Make failure explicit (via `Nothing`) rather than implicit (exceptions, `None`, magic values)
 - Provide ergonomic wrappers (`@maybe`, `@perhaps`) to retrofit existing code